If it’s not broke, don’t fix it: Dell’s XPS 13 2-in-1 builds on a winning formula

 Let’s start with the bad.
 We measured a maximum brightness of just 251 lux.
 That’s bright enough for most situations, but noticeably dimmer than competitors.
 The HP Spectre x360 and Lenovo Yoga 910 hit 355 and 340 lux, respectively.
 Another oddity is the gamma curve, which came in at a measurement of 2.6.
 That indicates a display that skews way darker than it should.
 And indeed, blacks do appear overly dark on the XPS 13 2-in-1.

 These oddities are balanced by solid results elsewhere.
 The color gamut spans 97 percent of sRGB and 75 percent of AdobeRGB –- both numbers are a point or two behind the Dell’s main competitors.
-However, the XPS 13 2-in-1 produced an excellent contrast ratio of 1120:1.
-That’s on par with contrast standouts like the MacBook Pro 13, and the Microsoft Surface Book.
+However, the XPS 13 2-in-1 produced an excellent contrast ratio of 1,120:1.
+That’s on par with contrast standouts like the MacBook Pro 13, and the Surface Book 2.
 As mentioned, the XPS 13 2-in-1’s display is not bright, so strong contrast comes from excellent black level performance.

 It’s clear this 2-in-1’s display makes some sacrifices, and those sacrifices won’t work for everyone.
 We’re not sure why the backlight is so dim, or why the gamma skews so dark.
 Still, in subjective viewing, we were impressed by the screen.
 It delivers vibrant color and inky blacks, traits that help high-quality videos and games pop.
 A professional photographer won’t be pleased with this screen, but a more casual user will come away impressed.